strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ### UID

-The UID field displays a field that sets a unique identifier, optionally based on an existing other field from the same content type.
+The UID field displays a field that sets a unique identifier, optionally based on an existing other field from the same content-type.

 :::: tabs